projectcalico/calico/security/calico-enterprise/compliance.md

 ### Policy tiers

 Policy tiers are ordered collections of Calico policies.
 Policy tiers enable privileged users to define security policies that take precedence over other user’s policies.
-A couple common use cases include:
+A couple of common use cases include:

 - A security team needs to define policies that must be evaluated before any other policies - e.g. ensuring dev cannot connect to communicate with prod
 - The Kubernetes platform owner may define rules that limit which Kubernetes APIs or other management interfaces pods can connect to